amirmat98/AI2_Assignment1/README.md

    - Skills: manipulate moka kettle, operate stovetop burner.

 6. **Serve:**
-   - Unscrew the top portion of the moka kettle and pour the freshly brewed coffee into cups or mugs.
+   - Unscrew the top portion of the moka kettle and pour the freshly brewed coffee into mugs or mugs.
    - Skills: manipulate moka kettle, pour liquids.

 ## PDDL Domain and Problem